 You do not need a battery in the fob for the ignition system to sense the key- the embedded transponder chip performs this function.
 The battery is only to send the RF signal to operate the lock/panic functions.

 The push button will not work but what I think cuda was talking about is popping the button off and putting the FOB in there like a key and turn it.
 I know I gave mine an error once and the push button didn't work but it still started useing the FOB as a key.
-Troubleshooting: One FOBIK works with the start button but my other FOBIK says "Key not detected" and will not start the vehicle.
-It will however start the vehicle with the FOBIK used as a key directly into the WIN module.

 The push button will not work but what I think cuda was talking about is popping the button off and putting the FOB in there like a key and turn it.
 I know I gave mine an error once and the push button didn't work but it still started useing the FOB as a key.
-Troubleshooting: One FOBIK works with the start button but my other FOBIK says "Key not detected" and will not start the vehicle.
-It will however start the vehicle with the FOBIK used as a key directly into the WIN module.

 I was told recently that most modern keys have some sort of magnetic doohicky in them, and that if you have your key copied at home depot or something, it won't start the car.
 Not sure about simply unlocking.
 Is this true?